 The impact of Covid-19 has shone a light on things we previously took for granted.
 From gym classes to concerts to 'just popping out' to the shops, that which was everyday has become the stuff of daydreams.

 One major shift has been the way we use and appreciate green space.
-Across the UK, and much of the world, people are realising just how important nature is for our mental and physical wellbeing.
+Across the UK, and much of the world, people are realizing just how important nature is for our mental and physical wellbeing.

 Access to green spaces has been limited depending on one's place in country, access to cars and one's own health.
 By following the government’s instruction to stay at home, we have accepted that we must sacrifice some level of contact with nature.
 This has affected some more than others: over half of Londoners live in flats rather than houses, often with no garden attached, and those who need to self-isolate don’t have the opportunity to make use of green spaces, unless they’re private ones.